The Old Garden: Plot

-Hyun-woo (Ji Jin-hee) is released from prison after spending 17 years behind bars.
-During his college days he was involved in the student-led anti-government protests that swept across Korea in the early 1980s.
-Now that he is finally free, Hyun-woo travels back to the town where he spent a few precious months immediately prior to his arrest.
+Hyun-woo (Ji Jin-hee) is released after 17 years in prison.
+During his college days he was involved in the student-led anti-government protests that swept Korea in the early 1980s.
+Hyun-woo travels back to the town where he spent a few months immediately prior to his arrest.

-Seventeen years ago, Hyun-woo fled into the rural area of Korea, hiding from the government that was trying to quash his anti-government group.
-He found sanctuary in the home of Han Yun-hee (Yum Jung-ah).
-She was a former sympathizer to the anti-government cause, but now living a modest life as a teacher in a small rural community.
-The couple quickly became intimate, Hyun-woo able to provide the spark that was missing from Yun-hee's simple life.
+Seventeen years earlier, Hyun-woo fled to a rural area, hiding from authorities trying to quash his anti-government group.
+He found sanctuary at the home of Han Yun-hee (Yum Jung-ah).
+Once a sympathizer to the anti-government cause, she now lives a modest life as a teacher in a small rural community.
+The couple quickly grow intimate, with Hyun-woo offering the spark missing from Yun-hee's simple life.

-Unfortunately, while Hyun-woo was still hiding in Yun-hee's home, he learned that most of his fellow anti-government protesters were captured and imprisoned.
-Even though the government now has Hyun-woo high on their wanted list, he feels ashamed that he is living peacefully, while his friends are imprisoned.
+While Hyun-woo is in hiding at Yun-hee's home, he learns that most of his fellow anti-government protesters are imprisoned.
+Though he is high on the government's wanted list, he feels ashamed for living peacefully while his friends are imprisoned.
 Thus, he makes the difficult decision to leave Yun-hee and go back to the movement centered in Seoul.

-What he would later learn is that he left behind the sole person that would stay faithful to him throughout his 17-year imprisonment and also the woman that was carrying his baby.
+What he later learns is that he left behind the sole person who would stay faithful to him throughout his 17-year imprisonment and also Yun-hee, who is carrying his baby.